 - Bits 5 & 4: Channel 2 Wire Mode This two bit pattern disables the channel or defines what type if sensor is attached to it.
-These bits are only acted upon if the Program Channel 2 bit in this word is set to "1".
+These bits are always acted upon.
+(The Program Channel 2 bit is not used to control when these bits are acted upon.).
 See Wire Mode Bits below for a full description.
 If the channel is disabled, its Status LED is also turned off. - Bit 3: Program Channel 1 Set this bit to "1" to program the configuration parameters for channel 1 of the ANR2.
 If this bit is reset to "0" when this command block is issued, the ANR2 will not change any of configuration parameters for channel 1. - Bits 2: Reserved Always reset to "0". - Bits 1 & 0: Channel 1 Wire Mode This two bit pattern disables the channel or defines what type if sensor is attached to it.
-These bits are only acted upon if the Program Channel 1 bit in this word is set to "1".
+These bits are always acted upon.
+(The Program Channel 1 bit is not used to control when these bits are acted upon.).
 If the channel is disabled, its Status LED is also turned off.
 See Wire Mode Bits below for a full description.